 The Kittitas County Historical Museum collects and preserves items that may help establish, illustrate, and educate about the history of Kittitas County.
 These items reflect and represent the people, places, businesses, events, and activities that have made Kittitas County what it is today.

 The Museum’s collection was started in 1961 with the donations of items from families and individuals wishing to preserve local history.
-Since then, our collection has grown, and we continue to accept items to ensure that we remain relevant and representative of our ever-changing community today and into the future.
+Since that time, our collection has steadily grown, reflecting almost every corner of our county.
+We continue to accept items to ensure that we remain relevant and representative of our ever-changing community today and into the future.

 Donating an object